Meet us at ShopTalk Europe, Booth L46

 2. Lead generation: After getting their attention, the next step is to turn them into leads.
 Here, you can try formats such as tutorials or webinars that require an email to access.

 3. Retention: SEO doesn’t stop once a user signs up.
 Keep your content fresh and helpful so people continue learning new ways to use your product.
-Updates and educational articles can remind existing customers why your software is worth keeping.
+Updates and educational articles can drive ongoing engagement and prevent customers from looking elsewhere.

 Decide on Content Formats